NeuroTech-Leuven/BrainBrowsR/docs/virtual_environments.md

 python -m venv .venv
 ```

-Finally, we need to activate the virtual environment using

-On Unix or Mac:
+Finally, we need to activate the virtual environment using on Unix or Mac:

 ```bash
 source .venv/bin/activate
 ```

-On Windows:
+and on Windows:

 ```powershell
 .\.venv\Scripts\activate